splashkit/splashkit.io/source/articles/installation/mac/step-2.html.md

 ---

+1. Start by installing the **git** client.
+This will be used to download and update SplashKit.
+Run the following at the Terminal:

+    ```bash
+    pacman -S git --noconfirm
+    ```

-1. Code the following code and paste and run it within the Terminal.
+1. Copy the following code and paste and run it within the Terminal.

     ```
     bash <(curl -s https://raw.githubusercontent.com/splashkit/skm/master/install-scripts/skm-install.sh)